tracel-ai/burn/README.md

 </summary>
 <br />

-Contrary to the aforementioned backends, the Autodiff backend is actually a backend _decorator_.
-This means that it cannot exist by itself; it must encapsulate some other backend.
+Contrary to the aforementioned backends, Autodiff is actually a backend _decorator_.
+This means that it cannot exist by itself; it must encapsulate another backend.

 The simple act of wrapping a base backend with Autodiff transparently equips it with autodifferentiation support, making it possible to call backward on your model.